Blosc/c-blosc/README.rst

 In the `bench/ directory
 <https://github.com/Blosc/c-blosc/tree/master/bench>`_ there a couple
-of Makefile files (one for UNIX and the other for MinGW) with more complete building examples, like selecting between libraries or internal sources for the compressors.
+of Makefile files (one for UNIX and the other for MinGW) with more complete building examples, like switching between libraries or internal sources for the compressors.

 Compiling the Blosc library with CMake